vgel/jpeg-decode-talk/slides.md

 <!--
 Now that we've parsed the image, we can see the structure more clearly.

-We have a Start Of Image segment, an app-specific JFIF segment we can ignore, the "Created with GIMP" comment, two quantization table definitions we'll cover later with the Discrete Cosine Transform, a Start of Frame segment that holds the image metadata like width and height, four Huffman table definitions we'll use to decompress the image data in a moment, the image data in the Start of Scan segment, and finally the End of Image segment.
+We have a Start Of Image segment, an app-specific JFIF segment we can ignore, the "Created with GIMP" comment, two quantization table definitions we'll cover later with the Discrete Cosine Transform, a Start of Frame segment that holds the image metadata like width and height, four Huffman table definitions we'll use in a moment, the image data in the Start of Scan segment, and finally the End of Image segment.
 -->

 ---